 For those looking for a rest then today is the perfect chance to recuperate before tomorrow´s attack on the Col du Tourmalet.
 Why not visit the town markets in St Lary Soulan and enjoy a long lunch!

 The cycling route on offer those takes our cyclists up to Cap d’Long with this mountain reservoir hovering at an astonishing 2160m altitude (France´s second highest reservoir).
 The Tour de France would love to have a stage finish here but the logistics just do not allow access for such a big event.
 Anyone who has decided to rest up today should seriously consider joining us in the support vehicles for our picnic lunch in this beautiful landscape!

-Distance: Rest Day or 70km / Meals: B’fast Incl. / Sleep: Saint Lary (France)
+Distance: 80km / Meals: Breakfast Incl. / Sleep: Saint Lary (France)

 Day 5 – Col du Tourmalet & its TDF history